 What got me

-One thing that tripped me up: footnote content often contains <p> tags, but sidenotes are inline elements (inside a paragraph).
-You can’t nest <p> inside <p>, so the plugin needs to flatten the paragraph wrappers and extract just the inner content.
+One thing genuinely tripped me up: footnote content often contains <p> tags, because that’s how remark-gfm wraps the note body.
+But sidenotes are inline elements, sitting inside a <p> in the main text.
+You can’t nest <p> inside <p> and get valid HTML.
+So the plugin has to flatten the paragraph wrappers from the footnote content and extract just the inner nodes.
+Miss this and your page validates with mysterious extra whitespace and some browsers quietly drop the content.